dario-rodriguez/devon-guide/OASP4J-project-without-database.md

 #### Remove dataaccess package

-Another option is disable the database , remove the database package and it's implementation class from OASP4J template application.
+Another option is to disable the database , remove the database package and it's implementation class from OASP4J template application.